t1noo7/globalboardingpass/.github/ISSUE_TEMPLATE/addword.md

-Just replace <INSERT-WORD> with your word - don't remove the `wordcloud|add|`
+Just replace <INSERT-WORD> with your word - don't remove the `globalboardingpass|add|`
 Next click 'Submit new issue'

-**Note: Please give the wordcloud a few minutes to update as Github sometimes caches images :hourglass:**
+**Note: Please give the globalboardingpass a few minutes to update as Github sometimes caches images :hourglass:**
 Don't worry, if your word is not properly added, a comment will be added to this issue

 **Code of Conduct:**